projekts/SocialMediaAnalytics/README.md

 Instructions: Please run the DataDisplay.html file

-Assumptions: The JSON file used as input contains social media activity data for a particular brand or product.Each entry in the JSON file is one Social media activity.
+Assumptions: The JSON file used as input contains social media activity data for a particular brand or product.
+Each entry in the JSON file is one Social media activity.

-Description:A browser UI that takes as input a JSON file from a web endpoint or a local directory.It then displays the social media activities and allows you to easily analyze the data.
-It does this using adashboard and a fluid user interface.
+Description:A browser UI that takes as input a JSON file from a web endpoint or a local directory.It then displays the social media activities and allows the user to easily analyze the data.
+It does this using a dashboard and a fluid user interface.
 It allows the user to extract the data into an excel format.

 Built using: